treebuilder/aad-sso-enum-brute-spray/README.md

 ### User enumeration

 If you're only interested in enumeration, just run as above for password spraying.
-Any return value of "bad password" would mean you've found a valid username.
+Any return value of "bad password", or any value other than "no user",  would mean you've found a valid username.

 ### Brute forcing